 Medical assistant certificate programs can have you career-ready in as few as 10 months.
 Both programs will prepare you for a good career.
-In 2019, medical assistants made an average pay of $35,720, with the top 10% earning $48,720 (bls.gov).
+In 2019, medical assistants had an average pay of $35,720, with the top 10% earning $48,720 or more (bls.gov).

 Medical Assistant Certificate

 Upon completion of an accredited medical assistant certification training program, you’ll be eligible to take the AAMA exam.
 When you pass the AAMA exam, you'll have earned your certified medical assistant (CMA) certificate.
 Most medical assistant certificate programs we researched were between 20-30 credit hours.

 When taking a medical assistant certificate training program, you will encounter courses such as:

 - Medical Terminology